3lvis/OfflineCRUDDemo/README.md

 ## Sync

+Perform diff only between remote items and local items that have a remoteID, meaning locally created items are ignored from the diffing.

+- Download remote items (in the example this items are defined in remote.json)
+- Insert remote items not found in local database
+- Update remote items found in local database
+- Remove local items not found in remote list

-When you call Sync you'll use the following predicate to tell Sync to only insert, update and delete tasks which remoteID is different than `nil`, meaning they are remote tasks.
+When you call Sync you'll use the following predicate to tell Sync to only insert, update and delete tasks which remoteID is different than `nil`.

 ```swift
 let predicate = NSPredicate(format: "remoteID != %@", NSNull())